 CHOOSE THE RIGHT STOVE FOR YOU

 Modern wood burning stoves are feats of thermal engineering, capable of providing a remarkable amount of heat from a simple fire.
 As Chesneys wood burning stove houses the very best in stove technology.
 Not only do they warm up your home in an instant, each one houses innovative clean burn and air wash technology to eliminate potentially harmful emissions from escaping through your chimney.
 All Chesneys wood burning stoves offer this incredible level of efficiency, with popular models like the Beaumont and Belgravia boasting a net efficiency of up to 84% and direct heat output of 4.6 kW.
 Used correctly, these stoves can produce a level of warmth that reduces reliance on central heating and has less of an impact on the environment.
 So you can enjoy your beautiful interior, all the while saving your money and the planet.
 You can find out more about environmental wood burning regulations in this article.

 By implementing these simple steps, you’ll be on your way to a warmer, cosier home in time for winter.
-To find the perfect stove for your home, take a look at the full range of Chesneys wood burning stoves, or become inspired with a visit to your nearest stockist.
+To find the perfect stove for your home, take a look at the full range of Chesneys wood burning stoves.
 For more updates follow us on Facebook, Twitter, Instagram or Pinterest.

 Chesneys have a range of accessories that include contemporary and traditional fire tools, fire screens and a selection of interior panels